Where Is Kilmar Abrego Garcia? Updates on His Deportation

-Kilmar Abrego Garcia, a Maryland resident and legally protected immigrant, was mistakenly deported to El Salvador in March 2025 due to what the Trump administration acknowledged as an “administrative error.”
+Kilmar Abrego Garcia, a Maryland resident and legally protected immigrant, was mistakenly deported to El Salvador in March 2025 due to what Donald Trump‘s administration acknowledged as an “administrative error.”

 The 29-year-old fled El Salvador as a teenager to escape gang violence.
 According to The Hill, members of the Barrio 18 gang had threatened to kill him while attempting to extort money from his mother’s pupusa business.
 In 2019, he was granted “withholding of removal” status, allowing him to live and work legally in the U.S. Despite this protection, he was abruptly detained and deported in March.